 Perhaps one of the most innovative businesses we have seen develop over the past few years is the meal-kit delivery industry.
-This convenient service makes it a lot easier to cook and enjoy homemade meals.
-Meal Kit services are extremely customizable, offering many options for personalization.
-Your imagination only limits the experience centers around the customer, and what you can get.
+This convenient service does cooking and enjoying homemade meals much more accessible.
+Meal Kit services are highly customizable, offering many options for personalization.
+Your imagination only limits the experience centers around the customer and what you can get.

-The food business is attempting to return to the full-service method, which focuses on the needs of the customer, which was once traditional long ago.
+The food business is attempting to return to the full-service method, which focuses on the customer’s needs, which was once traditional long ago.
 This approach fell by the wayside when self-service grocery stores came on the scene before WWI.
 A few decades later, self-service stores developed into warehouse clubs and supermarkets that offered low prices, various foods, and a DIY convenience.

 There are several reasons why the food industry is suddenly looking to become more convenient.
-More consumers are frazzled from work.
+First, more consumers are concerned about work.
 People are working longer shifts, and more women are going to work rather than staying home.
 Finally, it’s gotten to the point where long trips to the supermarket just are not practical.

-Meal kit services are a representation of both technology’s part in the lifestyles of working consumers, along with the food business’s reply to the consumers’ request for more convenience.
-Top meal kit services all advertise tempting images of their dishes on social media and websites and deliver complete kits right to the consumer’s door.
+Meal kit services represent both technology’s part in the lifestyles of working consumers and the food business’s reply to the consumers’ request for more convenience.
+Top meal kit services advertise compelling images of their dishes on social media and websites and deliver complete kits to the consumer’s door.

 Within the meal kit industry, several trends have developed.
 Following is a list of the top ten.

-In terms of waste, meal kits are much friendlier to the environment than grocery stores.
-True, packaging materials, such as plastic, are used for meal kits, but the packaging is not a large factor in meals’ environmental impacts.
-In terms of carbon footprints, the emissions from processing and distribution, farm equipment, and fertilizer production are larger than from packaging used to maintain the freshness of food.
-That said, many consumers are still seeking more packaging improvements such as fewer plastics used, more compostable packaging, and insulation made from recycled materials.
-In 2022, the meal kit industry is likely to make changes concerning the sustainability of its services, especially in packaging and changing consumer perceptions.
+Regarding waste, meal kits are much friendlier to the environment than grocery stores.
+Proper packaging materials, such as plastic, are used for meal kits, but the packaging is not a significant factor in meals’ environmental impacts.
+In terms of carbon footprints, the emissions from processing and distribution, farm equipment, and fertilizer production are more important than those from packaging used to maintain the freshness of food.
+Many consumers still seek more packaging improvements, such as fewer plastics, more compostable packaging, and insulation made from recycled materials.
+In 2023, the meal kit industry is likely to make changes concerning the sustainability of its services, especially in packaging and changing consumer perceptions.

-A key reason why many people opt for meal kits is to make following a diet easier.
+A key reason why many people opt for meal kits is to make following a diet more accessible.
 This has not gone unnoticed by the meal kit industry.
 In fact, in 2019, Blue Apron engaged in a limited partnership with Weight Watchers.
-Other kit services are concentrating on particular diets.
+Other kit services concentrate on particular diets.
 For instance, some meal kit services offer keto, paleo, or vegetarian meal plans.
-Over the course of the next year, we can bank on more meal kit services specializing in niche diets.
+Over the next year, we can bank on more meal kit services specializing in niche diets.

-In accordance with current health trends as well as concerns for the environment, many consumers are interested in consuming only organic foods.
+By current health trends and environmental concerns, many consumers are interested in consuming only organic foods.
 The meal-kit industry is aware of this.
-Although the standards of organic farming differ from one region to the next, organic ingredients often share a few characteristics.
+Although organic farming standards differ from region to region, organic ingredients often share a few characteristics.
 These include ecosystem preservation, consideration for water supply, and biodiversity.
-When shopping in grocery stores, organic ingredients are sometimes hard to find.
+Unfortunately, organic ingredients are sometimes hard to find when shopping in grocery stores.
 However, meal kit services eliminate this difficulty.

 Catering to Lifestyle Choices

 Appealing and catering to individual lifestyle choices is another growing trend within the meal kit industry.
-For instance, the vegan lifestyle requires an individual to avoid meat and any animal-based food.
-As a result, special ingredients are often needed to prepare basic meals.
-Meal kits make it easy to maintain a vegan lifestyle while offering a wide variety of choices.
-Other lifestyles, such as those that require fast or easy cooking but do not require special foods, or avoiding certain foods, are also met through meal kits.
+For instance, the vegan lifestyle requires an individual to avoid meat and animal-based food.
+As a result, unique ingredients are often needed to prepare basic meals.
+Meal kits make it easy to maintain a vegan lifestyle while offering various choices.
+Other lifestyles, such as those that require fast or easy cooking but do not require special foods, or avoid certain foods, are also met through meal kits.

 A primary selling point of meal kit services is the time they save you.
-Instead of having to decide what to eat, get a recipe, go to the grocery store, and all of that, you just order your meals, and everything is delivered to you.
+Instead of having to decide what to eat, get a recipe, go to the grocery store, and all of that, you order your meals, and everything is delivered to you.
 However, most meal kit services provide dinner only.
 You still have to shop for breakfast and lunch.
 This dampens the time-saving theory.
 That is why, in 2017, Hungryroot shut down its popular business and re-opened with the option to have every meal, including snacks, taken care of.
-It is likely that other meal services will follow Hungryroot’s example.
+Other meal services will likely follow Hungryroot’s example.

-Thanks to refined logistics and automation processes slashing operation costs, consumer pricing within the meal kit service is more competitive.
-Although the price of meal kit services has been reasonably high in the past, a few services, like EveryPlate and Dinnerly, have found ways to cut costs, allowing them to provide more affordable pricing.
-As many meal kit services struggle to obtain and keep customers, in part due to the high cost, we can expect more meal kits to look for ways to lower costs in order to appeal to more consumers.
+Thanks to advanced logistics and automation processes slashing operation costs, consumer pricing within the meal kit service is more competitive.
+Although the price of meal kit services has been reasonably high in the past, a few benefits, like EveryPlate and Dinnerly, have found ways to cut costs, allowing them to provide more affordable pricing.
+As many meal kit services struggle to obtain and keep customers, partly due to the high price, we can expect more meal kits to look for ways to lower costs to appeal to more consumers.